verdaux/BookNotes/Impressors 5.md

 - [ ] And even if we never talk again, please remember I'm forever changed by who you are and what you mean to me.
 - [ ] You are going to break your promise.
 I understand.
 And I hold my hands over the ears of my heart so that I will not hate you.
 - [ ] The air between us caught fire
+- [ ] The price of anything is the amount of life you exchange for it - Henry David Thoreau